AGR dues: TDSAT says public, private sector cos cannot be treated differently | Law-Order

 - India

-The Telecom Disputes Settlement and Appellate Tribunal (TDSAT) also said that an exemption can be given to the Public Sector Undertakings (PSUs) only if the same is extended to private sector players.
+The Telecom Disputes Settlement and Appellate Tribunal (TDSAT) also said that an exemption can be given to public sector undertakings (PSUs) only if the same is extended to private sector players.

-The order dated February 28 pertains to the more than Rs 4 lakh crore of revenue foregone by the government after the Supreme Court in October 24, 2019, dismissed telcos' petitions challenging the AGR demand by DoT.
+The order dated February 28 pertains to the more than Rs 4 lakh crore of revenue foregone by the government after the Supreme Court on October 24, 2019, dismissed telcos' petitions challenging the AGR demand by the DoT.

-The latest order, by TDSAT Chairman Shiva Kirti Singh and Member Subodh Kumar Gupta, may have far-reaching consequences for the telecom sector and 13 PSUs which have won telecom or related licences.
-These companies were exempted by government from paying AGR dues.
+The latest order, by TDSAT Chairman Shiva Kirti Singh and Member Subodh Kumar Gupta, may have far-reaching consequences for the telecom sector and 13 PSUs, which have won telecom or related licenses.
+These companies were exempted by the government from paying AGR dues.

+MTNL and BSNL were also exempted from paying the AGR dues, considering that they were government-owned entities as well as due to their weak financial conditions.

-The Department of Telecommunication (DoT) had raised demand notices with respect to AGR dues.
+The Department of Telecommunication (DoT) had raised demand notices concerning AGR dues.

 In its 27-page order, TDSAT dismissed two of the three arguments put forth by the DoT.

-Thirdly, it said the Supreme Court judgement was given in a case about mobile service providers, and therefore it has decided to withdraw notices issued to other telecom service providers, such as internet service providers (ISPs), long-distance and bandwidth service firms and so on.
+Thirdly, it said the Supreme Court judgment was given in a case about mobile service providers, and therefore it has decided to withdraw notices issued to other telecom service providers, such as internet service providers (ISPs), long-distance, and bandwidth service firms, and so on.

-''There is no scope to differentiate between two sets of licencees having same or similar licences only on the basis of their ownership, private or public.
-The statutory rights and liabilities must remain the same for both the classes in so far as they arise from the licences/agreements under consideration.
+''There is no scope to differentiate between two sets of licensees having same or similar licenses only based on their ownership, private or public.
+The statutory rights and liabilities must remain the same for both the classes in so far as they arise from the licenses/agreements under consideration.

 ''The same conclusion would flow from the requirements of equality, fairness and level playing field,'' the appellate tribunal said.